What is the Tallest Building in the World?

 It wasn’t until my last day in Dubai, however, that I finally summited the building.
 Getting up the Burj Khalifa is no small feat due to long lines, so I recommend planning ahead to snag your spot.

-Tools like the Dubai Go Card and Viator Tours are great for grabbing discount tickets before you arrive to “At the Top,” the luxe Burj Khalifa observation complex “experience.”
+Tools like the Dubai Go Card and Viator Tours (click to see) are great for grabbing discount tickets before you arrive to “At the Top,” the luxe Burj Khalifa observation complex “experience.”

 I chuckled when I read on the Burj Khalifa website that they call the observation decks a “sky experience,” but indeed, an experience is what it is, from start to finish.